gauravgaikwad242/Obsidian-Main-Vault/springboot/Interview/Java Techie.md

 	5. reduce the boilerplate code by giving CRUD operations
 	6. features such as named-Query, JPA query , specification

-64. 21:00 : What are the differences between hibernate JPA and Spring Data JPA ?
+64. 21:00 : What are the differences between hibernate,    JPA and Spring Data JPA ?
 	1. we have 3 frameworks
 		1. Hibernate -
 			1. ORM (table mapping will be done by hibernate)